 Five Tips for Staying Safe in the Sun

-As summer heats up, many people will be heading to the beach to escape the hot temperatures.
-But before you spend time in the sun, Dana-Farber dermatologist Jennifer Lin, MD, has a few tips to protect your skin and lower your risk of developing skin cancer:
+With summer around the corner, many will be heading to the beach to escape the heat.
+But before you spend time in the sun, Dana-Farber has a few tips to protect your skin and lower your risk of developing skin cancer.

 Do not use tanning booths

 Don’t hit the tanning bed for a “base tan” before you hit the beach.
-Tanning booths contain UVA rays, which can raise the risk for developing melanoma, the rarest and most aggressive form of skin cancer.
-Getting a base tan won’t stop you from burning at the beach, either.
+Tanning booths contain UVA rays, which can raise the risk of developing melanoma and other skin cancers.
+Besides, getting a base tan won’t stop you from burning at the beach.

 Use protective clothing